About the Series

 Fans of The Crown, John Adams, Mad Men, The West Wing, Downton Abbey and A Gentleman in Moscow; Educated - interested in history, politics, leadership, and institutional power.
 They appreciate character-driven stories, strong production design, and historical nuance.

-Viewers who read, watch documentaries, and podcasts on U.S. history, the presidency, and behind-the-scenes figures.
-They’ve watched Ken Burns docs, read Robert Caro, Ron Chernow, or David McCullough.
-They love stories of unsung heroes and institutional reformers.
+Viewers who read, watch documentaries and podcasts on history, the presidency, and are interested in historical figures.
+They’ve watched Ken Burns docs and read a book by Ron Chernow, David McCullough, Walter Isaacson or Doris Kearns-Goodwin.